markope/crossbarwww/website/crossbario/iotcookbook/Digital-Signage.md

 'Digital Signage' refers to using digital displays instead of printer materials, neon etc. as signs.
 This becomes especially useful with the possibility to update or control the content remotely.

+Digital Signage can be an end in itself (which is why it's linked to under 'Apps'), or form part of a larger application (thus the )

 We describe how to create your own digital signage solutions using open source software and cheap, off-the-shelf hardware.

 The command & control channel to the digital signs is created using WAMP & Crossbar.io.